This article is for general information and training context, not personal medical advice. See our disclaimer and editor policy.

 Learn Biomagnetism with Safety and Ethics at the Center

-If you want to practice biomagnetism in a way that protects clients and builds trust, choosing a training that emphasizes safety, ethics, and collaboration with medical professionals is essential.
+If you want to practice biomagnetism in a way that protects clients and builds trust, choosing a training that stresses safety, ethics.
+And Team work with medical pros is key.